 Our Favourite 40th Birthday Ideas in Dublin

 Looking to celebrate in style?
-Here are some of our favourite restaurants, watering holes and places to explore in the Irish capital.
+Here are some of our favourite restaurants, watering holes and places to explore in the Irish capital

 There’s no better place to celebrate a birthday than Dublin.
 There’s something for everyone here, even us finicky folk at Plum Guide.
 Interested in history?
 Dublin.
 Love a good party?
 Dublin.
 A bit of a creative type?
 Dublin.
 Perhaps you’re a foodie?
 Yep, you guessed it - Dublin.
 Whatever tickles your fancy, find inspiration with our guide to ringing in your 40s in the Irish capital.
+And here at Plum Guide, we have undertaken extensive research to ensure that this guide is worthy of your special day, so heed our expert advice and you will not be disappointed.

 The Greenhouse was practically built for birthdays and has become the number one spot in Dublin for a celebratory dinner.
 It’s only been open a few years but has already snagged a Michelin star.
 Reflecting the very best in contemporary Irish cuisine, the menu changes depending on what produce is in season.
 Whether it’s Sika deer with mushrooms or foie gras parfait with smoked eel, bask in the luxury of the plush turquoise banquettes, white tablecloths and tabletop orchids.
 This place is quite popular with anyone who is anyone, so keep your eyes peeled and you might get a surprise sighting of your favourite celeb.